Five reasons outsourced service desk demand is on the rise

 The nature of business and the workplace is changing, and so is the nature of technology support.
 With these tips in mind, IT Pros can have their cake and eat it too – lower cost support, but support that's always available when it's needed.

 John McCredie is a solution architect, managed services solution at Logicalis Australia.
-Logicalis is an international IT solutions and managed services provider with a breadth of knowledge and expertise in communications and collaboration; data centre and cloud services; and managed services.
+Logicalis is an international IT solutions and managed services provider with a breadth of knowledge and expertise in communications and collaboration; data center and cloud services; and managed services.

 Article by By John McCredie, Logicalis AU.